MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

-Listing Approved Community Health Units
+Viewing Approved Community Health Units
 -----------------------------------------------
 Community Health Units that have been approved can be seen through clicking the ``Approved Units`` link in the side bar as the screen below shows.